mahmadi786/woocommerce-onlineshop/woocommerce-wordpress-service/app/wp-content/plugins/woo-extra-product-options/readme.txt

 17. Use html tags in field label.

 == Changelog ==
+= 3.0.6 =
+* Fix: Fixed issue of not showing the jQuery UI icon images.
+* Improvement: Added min, max length property for the text field.
+* Improvement: Added allowed HTML tags support in the section title.
+* Improvement: Added WooCommerce version - 5.4.1 compatibility.
+* Improvement: Added oxygen builder compatibility on the product page.

 = 3.0.5 =
 * Fix: Fixed broken style issue because of not supporting <br> tag for paragraph and heading field types.